viamrobotics/docs/docs/get-started/control-motor.md

 You don't need to buy or own any hardware to complete this tutorial.
 If you have the following components, you can follow along on your own hardware:

+- A single-board computer or an ESP32.
 - A motor and compatible motor driver.

 {{% expand "No motor at hand?" %}}
 No problem.
-If you do not have a motor, install `viam-server` on your laptop or computer and follow the instructions to use a _fake_ motor, which is a model that serves for testing.
+If you do not have both a board and motor, install `viam-server` on your laptop or computer and follow the instructions to use a _fake_ motor, which is a model that serves for testing.
 {{% /expand%}}

 ## Instructions